-Aerosol Particles suspended in the air.
-Air curtain incineration Incineration method in which air is forced through a manifold, creating a turbulent environment that accelerates incineration.
-Agriculture Ministers' Forum The council of Australian national, state and territory, and New Zealand ministers of agriculture that sets Australian and New Zealand agricultural policy (formerly the Standing Council on Primary Industries).
-See also Animal Health Committee Animal byproducts Products of animal origin that are not for consumption but are destined for industrial use (eg hides and skins, fur, wool, hair, feathers, hooves, bones, fertiliser).
-Animal Health Committee A committee whose members are the Australian and state and territory CVOs, the Director of the CSIRO Australian Animal Health Laboratory (CSIRO-AAHL), and the Director of Environmental Biosecurity in the Australian Government Department of the Environment.
-The committee provides advice to the Agriculture Ministers' Forum on animal health matters, focusing on technical issues and regulatory policy (formerly called the Veterinary Committee).
-See also Agriculture Ministers' Forum Animal products Meat, meat products and other products of animal origin (eg eggs, milk) for human consumption or for use in animal feedstuff.
-Australian Chief Veterinary Officer The nominated senior veterinarian in the Australian Government Department of Agriculture who manages international animal health commitments and the Australian Government's response to an animal disease outbreak.
-See also Chief veterinary officer AUSVETPLAN Aus tralian Vet erinary Emergency Plan .
-A series of technical response plans that describe the proposed Australian approach to an emergency animal disease incident.
-The documents provide guidance based on sound analysis, linking policy, strategies, implementation, coordination and emergency-management plans.
+Term Definition Animal byproducts Products of animal origin that are not for consumption but are destined for industrial use (eg hides and skins, fur, wool, hair, feathers, hoofs, bones, fertiliser).
+Animal Health Committee A committee whose members are the chief veterinary officers of the Commonwealth, states and territories, along with representatives from the Australian Animal Health Laboratory (CSIRO) and the Department of Agriculture, Water and the Environment.
+There are also observers from Animal Health Australia, Wildlife Health Australia, and the New Zealand Ministry for Primary Industries.
+The committee provides advice to the National Biosecurity Committee on animal health matters, focusing on technical issues and regulatory policy.
+See also National Biosecurity Committee Animal products Meat, meat products and other products of animal origin (eg eggs, milk) for human consumption or for use in animal feedstuff.
+Approved disposal site A premises that has zero susceptible livestock and has been approved as a disposal site for animal carcasses, or potentially contaminated animal products, wastes or things.
+Approved processing facility An abattoir, knackery, milk processing plant or other such facility that maintains increased biosecurity standards.
+Such a facility could have animals or animal products introduced from lower-risk premises under a permit for processing to an approved standard.
+At-risk premises A premises in a restricted area that contains a live susceptible animal(s) but is not considered at the time of classification to be an infected premises, dangerous contact premises, dangerous contact processing facility, suspect premises or trace premises.
+Australian Chief Veterinary Officer The nominated senior veterinarian in the Australian Government Department of Agriculture and Water Resources who manages international animal health commitments and the Australian Government's response to an animal disease outbreak.
+See also Chief veterinary officer AUSVETPLAN Australian Veterinary Emergency Plan.
+Nationally agreed resources that guide decision making in the response to emergency animal diseases (EADs).
+It outlines Australia's preferred approach to responding to EADs of national significance, and supports efficient, effective and coherent responses to these diseases.
+Carcase The body of an animal slaughtered for food.
+Carcass The body of an animal that died in the field.
 Chief veterinary officer (CVO) The senior veterinarian of the animal health authority in each jurisdiction (national, state or territory) who has responsibility for animal disease control in that jurisdiction.
 See also Australian Chief Veterinary Officer